 Submissions are requested by 15 November 2019.

 From March 2019, a new secure real time prescription monitoring website called DAPIS Online Remote Access (DORA) is available for health professionals.
 DORA allows prescribers and pharmacists to look up information about their patient relating to their use of controlled medicines.

 DORA is intended to support clinical decision making by enabling health professionals to better identify and manage patients who may be exhibiting signs of drug dependency, such as ‘doctor shopping’.

 DORA has been introduced to improve the safety of ACT patients by giving prescribers and pharmacists valuable information before they write or dispense a prescription for a controlled medicine.

-For more information about DORA for patients, prescribers and pharmacists, please visit ACT Health’s Online Prescription Monitoring webpage.
+For more information about DORA for patients, prescribers and pharmacists, please visit ACT Health’s Real Time Prescription Monitoring webpage.